GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/02.111-120/04.The-Hidden-Years-at-Nazareth/docs.md

 ---
+title: |
-title: 114.
-The Hidden Years at Nazareth
+    114. The Hidden Years at Nazareth - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 114.
+The Hidden Years at Nazareth.
+The hidden years at Nazareth !
+How Beautiful they seem,  Like fountains flowing in the dark  Or waters in a dream !
+Like waters under Syrian stars  Reflecting lights above,  Repeating in their silent depths  The wonder of God's love.
+    keywords:  |
-    keywords: Church Hymnal, The Hidden Years at Nazareth, The hidden years at Nazareth!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Hidden Years at Nazareth, The hidden years at Nazareth!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 114. THE HIDDEN YEARS AT NAZARETH
+####  Church Hymnal 1941,

 ```txt

 1.
 The hidden years at Nazareth !
 How Beautiful they seem,